Urban and Community Forestry

 A community or urban forest is all the trees growing in and around a city, town, or village.
 It includes trees along streets, in parks, school yards, home landscapes, utility rights-of-way, vacant lots, and along stream banks.
 Shrubs, ground covers, soil, wildlife, and water bodies are also part of the urban forest.
 Streets, buildings, utilities, parking lots, and, most importantly, people, are an integral part of the urban ecosystem.

-The mission of the community forestry program in Wyoming is to help communities build effective, self-sustaining community forestry and tree care programs with strong local support.
+The mission of the urban and community forestry program in Wyoming is to help communities build effective, self-sustaining urban forestry and tree care programs with strong community support.

 click to enlarge